galaxyproject/gxadmin/README.md

-[query job-inputs](#query-job-inputs) | Input datasets to a specific job [query job-outputs](#query-job-outputs) | Output datasets from a specific job [query jobs-per-user](#query-jobs-per-user) | Number of jobs run by a specific user [query latest-users](#query-latest-users) | 40 recently registered users [query queue](#query-queue) | Brief overview of currently running jobs [query queue-detail](#query-queue-detail) | Detailed overview of running and queued jobs
+[query job-inputs](#query-job-inputs) | Input datasets to a specific job [query job-outputs](#query-job-outputs) | Output datasets from a specific job [query jobs-per-user](#query-jobs-per-user) | Number of jobs run by a specific user [query largest-collection](#query-largest-collection) | Returns the size of the single largest collection [query latest-users](#query-latest-users) | 40 recently registered users [query queue](#query-queue) | Brief overview of currently running jobs [query queue-detail](#query-queue-detail) | Detailed overview of running and queued jobs